Bar Crawls: Prague, The Royal Route 🇨🇿

 This slideshow requires JavaScript.

-Man, their unfiltered 12 degrees lager goes down well, and check out their prices – not too shabby at all.
+Man, their unfiltered 12 degrees lager goes down well.
+Check out their prices too!

-This spot is supposed to be for locals in-the-know, and apparently consciously disinterested in advertising its existince.
+This spot is supposed to be for locals in-the-know, and apparently consciously disinterested in advertising its existence.

 Mind you, you probably knew that by now.